SalomePlatform/adao/doc/en/ref_options_AlgorithmParameters.rst

 the ADAO EFICAS graphical interface (GUI) or the textual interface (TUI).
 The method is determined as follows:

 #.
-First, in the graphical user interface (GUI), using the "*Parameters*"
+Either in the graphical user interface (GUI), using the "*Parameters*"
    keyword in the "*AlgorithmParameters*" command, which allows you to choose between "*Defaults*" (use of explicit keywords pre-populated by the default values of the parameters) and "*Dict*" (use of a dictionary to fill in the necessary keywords),
 #.
-Then secondly or thirdly, in the graphical user interface (GUI), only in the
+Or in the graphical user interface (GUI), only in the case "*Dict*" of
-   case "*Dict*" of "*Parameters*", by the included keyword "*FROM*" which allows to choose between an entry by string or an entry by Python script file.
+   "*Parameters*", by the included keyword "*FROM*" which allows to choose between an entry by string or an entry by Python script file.
 #.
-Fourth, in textual interface (TUI), using the "*Parameters*" keyword in the
+Or in textual interface (TUI), using the "*Parameters*" keyword in the
    "*AlgorithmParameters*" command, in a similar way to the graphical interface, by filling in the explicit keywords described in the documentation of each algorithm.
 #.
-Fifth, in textual interface (TUI), using the keyword "*Parameters*" in the
+Or in textual interface (TUI), using the keyword "*Parameters*" in the
    command "*AlgorithmParameters*", providing a script containing a dictionary similar to methods two and three and compatible with these GUI entries.